Phone: 406.243.2243 (voice mail) or 406.282.4602 (cell)

 - Complete the appointment that will address the assistance animal verification process and to receive a verification form.

-- Submit a verification form completed by your qualified professional that the assistance or therapy animal is necessary for housing.
-Disability Services Disability Services will deny the request if there is a lack of evidence of the animal's necessity to the individual.
+- Submit a verification form completed by your qualified professional who can verify that the assistance animal is necessary for housing.
+Disability Services will deny the request if there is a lack of evidence of the animal's necessity to the individual.

 After Disability Services verifies

-- Complete the meeting with Residence Life Office that will address prior violations in university housing and roommate compatibility.
+- Complete the meeting with UM Housing that will address prior violations in university housing and roommate compatibility.

-- Provide Residence Life Office with the animal's vaccination records.
+- Provide UM Housing with the animal's vaccination records.